It's a spy's goodbye.WARNING: Later episodes may contain unmarked spoilers.

-Mike's wife left him and his son after his injury got him laid off.
+- Mike's wife left him and their son after his injury got him laid off.

 Simmons: Sir, I know the protocols for this kind of thing.
 Would you tell my dad first?
 I think my mum would take it better if she heard it from him.

 - The entire scene between Fitz and Simmons while she's in quarantine.
 It begins as a minor disagreement, rapidly turns into a fairly vicious argument and then just as quickly becomes one of the biggest Tear Jerkers in the entire series when it really hits them that she's probably about to die.
 The change of expression on Fitz's face in particular, after he angrily says "you've been right there beside me the whole time" and then realises the implications that statement, is absolutely heartbreaking.

 - Ward off by himself, watching Simmons and trying to deal with his helplessness in the face of not being able to save her.
 Considering how limited their interactions had been on screen, it's tough to watch since Ward is known for being stoic, and almost unfeeling.
 He clearly cares more about her than he lets on and you can see it wearing him down.

 - The moment earlier when the firefighter realizes that he's about to follow his two buddies in death.

 - Also, Coulson trying to comfort the firefighter.
 He may appear stoic on the outside, but it's got to be tearing him apart inside.

 - When Simmons requests a possibly-pre-death moment alone with Fitz, Skye has to be gently led away by Agent May.
 She's so visibly shaken, she honestly looks like she's just not up for moving without help right now.